zdharma-continuum/zinit/docs/NPM-Packages.md

   for OS X; the OS X installation only downloads the `dmg` image, so it is'nt yet complete),
 - [fzf](https://github.com/Zsh-Packages/fzf) – the fuzzy-finder, installed from
-  source or from the GitHub-releases binary,
+  source (from a tarball or Git) or from the GitHub-releases binary,
 - [LS\_COLORS](https://github.com/Zsh-Packages/LS_COLORS) – the
   [trapd00r/LS\_COLORS](https://github.com/trapd00r/LS_COLORS) color definitions
   for GNU `ls`, `ogham/exa` and Zshell's completion.